 Purple and green tea contains a compound called epigallocatechin gallate (EGCG) that helps improve your cognitive function, object recognition, and spatial memory.
 EGCG also acts as a powerful antioxidant that is great for your overall health and even lowers the risk of degenerative diseases including cancer.
 Just make sure to drink a good 2-3 cups to benefit from this brain power.

-L-theanine found in several varieties of tea can improve concentration and alertness.
+L-theanine found in several varieties of tea can improve concentration and alertness and overall wellness.
 The compound also helps regulate levels of stress and anxiety which is helpful especially when you’re cramming the day before an exam.
 Studies also suggest that the combination of L-theanine and caffeine improves concentration.

 Drinking a cup or two of tea will provide you with steady energy and concentration for up to 6 hours!
 Unlike coffee which can result in feeling jittery and that dreaded crash you experience shortly after your caffeine boost, tea provides a slow release of steady energy.